-As per GPO Appendix 3, Section 2.1.4, KGCMC Operations place tailings within the impoundment using specific criteria that were established by Klohn Crippen Engineering in 1999 for the placement of tailings in cellular configurations with compaction standards.
-KGCMC continued to place tailings in this manner through 2004.
+The General Plan of Operations (GPO) Appendix 3 includes the general operating and management goals to achieve site stability and satisfy regulatory requirements for the KGCMC Tailings Facility In Appendix 3, Section 2.1.4, KGCMC Operations place tailings within the impoundment using specific criteria established by Klohn Crippen Engineering in 1999 for the placement of tailings in cellular configurations with compaction standards.
+KGCMC continued to place tailings in this manner through 2005.

-In 2002, KGCMC's main placement area for tailings continued to be the East Side Tailings - Northeast area and the newly developed Southeast Liner area, which lies within the current lease permit boundary.
-The lined area was developed in May 2002 and added approximately 2 years of tailing storage capacity to the existing impoundment site.
+In 2002, KGCMC's main placement area for tailings continued to be the East Side Tailings -Northeast area and the newly developed Southeast Liner area, which lies within the current lease permit boundary.
+Initial development of the lined area occurred in May 2002 and added approximately 2 years of tailing storage capacity to the existing impoundment site.
 This area was developed differently from prior site development, in that an HDPE liner system was installed over the shallow fractured bedrock areas (caused by rock quarry blasting) of the wide corner quarry site.
 The intent is to minimize the potential for downward migration of contact waters in the area that does not have the natural aquatard (silt/clay till) layer underneath the tailing placement footprint area.
 A liner design plan was submitted in December 2001 with approvals granted for installation from the USFS and ADEC in early 2002.
 Liner installation and construction activities began in late April 2002 and completion was in late June 2002.
 A Southeast Expansion Construction Summary report (Klohn Crippen, November 2002) was submitted to the agencies following the construction of the Southeast Liner area.
 KGCMC focused on placing in this new area after the construction and liner installation to even out the pile height with the existing north end of the pile and to give operations a broader extent of cell availability.
-KGCMC continues to place in the West Buttress area with consideration of the purpose of the buttress installation, which is to structurally support the portion of the existing tailings pile that was constructed prior to 1994.